JennRoss156/JennRoss156/README.md

 to the computer and other services.Currently I have a wiped Mac OS that I've been trying to reinstall the OS on from the terminal but I keep getting command not found.
 It's running bash 3.2 and I have a windows keyboard.
 It's the command not found issue.
 Just boaught a domain and will be sharing code very soon.
-I enjoy my job a Blackboard and hope to some day work on the LMS coding.
+I enjoy my job at Blackboard and hope to some day work on the LMS coding.
 - 🌱 Bachelor's in computer science in information technology with a special interest in website development.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me jennross436@gmail.com; jenniferross156@student.ctuonline.edu.